 Church schools are committed to a culture of learning; where mistakes are forgiven and creativity and reflection are part of everyday life; where building children’s self esteem is a high priority and where teachers inspire pupils; where the contributions of all individuals are valued; where pupils feel safe and adults will listen and where high standards are enjoyed but without a culture of criticism.

-At Shrivenham C of E Primary School the Christian values of Honesty and Respect feature strongly in our shared values which underpin the happiness, education and achievement of all our pupils.
+At Shrivenham C of E Primary School the Christian values of Love, Hope and Courage feature strongly in our shared values which underpin the happiness, education and achievement of all our pupils.